idanieljana/ts-bootcamp/src/w-05/state-management-2/state-management-2.md

 Task:

-- Extend the initial state with a new field logs
+- Extend the initial state with a new field `logs`
-- Create action to add item to the log
+- Create `addLog` action to add item to the log
-- Create reducer to handle the created action
+- Create reducer `logger` to handle the created action

 Note: